Serialism and Poetry in Reginald Smith BrindlesEl Polifemo de Oro

 In the interpretation, one should also take into consideration the serialist aspects of the piece and have this be a determining factor in the phraseology.
 In understanding the row delineation and other unifying elements of the piece, the performer has insight into the interesting and unique qualities of this work.
 Making a conscious effort to bring out these interesting points in performance enhances, not only your appreciation of this work but, the audiences appreciation as well.

-Also, to quote Lorca, one should try "substituting emotional detail, because it’s more interesting for you to know whether a melody stirs up a soft breeze that lulls one to sleep or whether a song can place a simple landscape before the just closed eyes of a child" and have this detailed, emotive response to the poem be the impetus that spawns your creativity.
+Also, to quote Lorca, one should try "substituting emotional detail, because its more interesting for you to know whether a melody stirs up a soft breeze that lulls one to sleep or whether a song can place a simple landscape before the just closed eyes of a child" and have this detailed, emotive response to the poem be the impetus that spawns your creativity.

 Notes: